ori-drs/frontier_description/README.md

  - `os1_imu` : has fixed offset from `os1_sensor` retrived from documentation or via interactive probing to the device.
  - `bottom_screws_center`: Convenience frame used for mounting on other robots only.
                            It is at the intersection between the lines connecting the bottom screw holes (not visible on URDF).
+ - `ground_camera_shim`: concentric with top screw of the 40 deg down shim, on the surface of the NUC cover

 ## Example